patrice111/travel-app/README.md

 ## Installation
 Go to Github, clone the repo.
 Once opened in the code editor of your choice, type npm i to install all dependencies.
 To access the site type npm run start and npm run build-dev.

+- Make sure to install babel-polyfill in order for the tests to run successfully

 ## Usage
 Once the site has populated in your browser, you'll be able to use the form.
 Enter the city and date, then click on 'submit'.